damian-666/MGShadersXPlatform/README.md

 The main point of this sample is to show how to organize code that uses netcore6 and targets both mobile and desktops.
 "Write Once deploy Anywhere"   Its for a game or sim that could work on both a pc and a tablet or phone with keyboard, virtual gamepad, or simple touch, and custom UI..
-There are no dependencies besides Monongame and NetCore.
+There are no dependencies besides Monongame and NetCore.  iT HAS A MASKING CLIP SHADER.

 UPDATE:  Tried the bait and switch method with the Compute fork from NuGet  , there are issues: